ossc-db/pg_hint_plan/docs/functional_limitations.md

 ## Queries in ECPG

 ECPG removes comments in queries written as embedded SQLs so hints cannot be passed to it.
-The only exception `EXECUTE`, that passes the query string to the server as-is.
-The hint table can be used in the case.
+The only exception is `EXECUTE`, which passes the query string to the server as-is.
+The hint table can be used in that case.

 ## Query Identifiers